froggy-12/mooshroombase/readme.md

 **Notice**
 The Code might look that simple but I tried to make it simple not use golang's style I tried using statefull way feel free to check it out.

+# It Would be completely Open Source with open documentations